learn-co-curriculum/spring-mod-2-integration-testing/README.md

 ```

 Hmm... it seems like it is looking for the `CatFactService` in its limited
 application context that we defined with the `@WebMvcTest`.
-It appears we need
+Even though the
+`/hello` endpoint does not require a `CatFactService` instance, it is still
+necessary to have as a bean in its application context since the
+`DemoController` needs one to run properly.
+This is the case for another mock
-a mock object of the service!
-But instead of using Mockito, we'll take advantage
+object!
+But instead of using Mockito, we'll take advantage of the `@MockBean`
-of the `@MockBean` annotation.
-This annotation will not only create a mock object
+annotation.
+This annotation will not only create a mock object of the service,
-of the service, but it will also add it to the application context:
+but it will also add it to the application context:

 ```java
 package com.example.springtestingdemo.controller;